 - No prior experience with scuba diving is required.

-If you do not want to complete the open water section of the course in the UK, you can complete the confined water and knowledge development in the UK, and then the open water dives overseas at any PADI Centre of your choice or with Aquanaut on one of our long weekends to Portugal or Malta.
+If you do not want to complete the open water section of the course in the UK, you can complete the confined water and knowledge development in the UK, and then the open water dives overseas at any PADI Centre of your choice or with Aquanaut on one of our long weekend or week trips to our partner centres in Sharm El Sheikh, Menorca, Gran Canaria or Malta.

 All courses subject to our Terms and Conditions

 This develops your familiarity with basic principles and safety concepts of diving.

 You complete the knowledge development in your own time, using your selected version (Paper or Digital) and by completing the knowledge reviews.

 You briefly review what you studied in each section with your instructor and take a short quiz to be sure you’re confident with the information.